 - Best practices—content about business strategies or ideas that can be bylined by the customer, which are written in a journalistic style or presented as an interview

-- Compilations, also called roundups—best practices or advice collected from a variety of other SMBs
+- Compilations, which are also called roundups—best practices or advice collected from a variety of other SMBs

 Why is customer-based content so special?